SeedTactics/fms-insight/docs/client-station-monitor.md

 event in the log and move the virtual sticky note from the left to the right.
 The top toolbar on the right allows an operator name to be entered and this operator name will be attached to the created inspection completed log entry.
+Finally, the operator can open [inspection instructions](part-instructions.md).

-Finally, an attached barcode scanner can also be used to open the material dialog.
-This allows viewing details and marking as inspected or uninspected any part by scanned serial.
+An attached [barcode scanner](client-scanners.md) can also be used to open the material dialog.
+This allows viewing details and marking as inspected or uninspected any part by scanned serial (even if the part is not on the screen because more than 36 hours has passed).

 ## Wash